andif888/vagrant-devicetrust-1vm/README.md

 # vagrant deviceTRUST 1VM

-this repo provisions a single VM test environment for deviceTRUST (https://devicetrust.de/) using Vagrant und VirtualBox including **deviceTRUST's Demo Tool** to easily demonstrate pre-configured use-cases
+this repo provisions a single VM test environment for deviceTRUST (https://devicetrust.de/) using Vagrant und VirtualBox including **deviceTRUST's Demo Tool** to easily demonstrate pre-configured use-cases.
+Check out the **[Video on Youtube](https://youtu.be/yx2UItwv0-k)** to get an idea.

 It spins up the following VMs: